 Over the life of the Chapter, Xi Omega members have addressed health disparities in the African American community with specific programs targeting children, working adults and seniors.
 Health fairs, child wellness screenings and through partnerships with other organizations, the Chapter has examined cardiovascular disease, diabetes, breast cancer, lupus, kidney disease and depression.
 In one of Xi Omega’s longest running programs of service, Monday Activities, seniors from the community come to the Xi Omega Center every Monday for aerobics, bridge, sign language instruction, arts and crafts and a nutritious lunch.

-Thirty five women have served as president of Xi Omega Chapter, inspiring the membership to advocate for education and implement programs to improve the human condition.
-Today 400 women continue Xi Omega’s 95 years of service.
+Thirty-six women have served as president of Xi Omega Chapter, inspiring the membership to advocate for education and implement programs to improve the human condition.
+Today over 500 women continue Xi Omega’s 98 years of service.

 On December 23, 1923, twenty women chartered Xi Omega, the first graduate chapter of Alpha Kappa Alpha Sorority, Inc. in Washington, D.C.
 Most were educators in the public schools of the District of Columbia and shared a common commitment to service and scholarship.
 Thus began Xi Omega Chapter’s 90 plus Years of Service in the areas of education, health, and human rights.